Building codes and state laws are integral to sustainable, resilient, regenerative design and construction in Minnesota.

 Where?

-- AIA Minnesota staff will assist with locations, parking, and getting to meeting rooms as needed for in-person meetings.
-They will also take responsibility for scheduling, finding times that work for you.
+• AIA Minnesota staff assist with setting meeting locations and providing instructions on parking and getting to meeting rooms for in-person meetings.
+They also take responsibility for scheduling, finding times that work for you.

 Are there other ways to advocate?

-- AIA Minnesota members are occasionally asked to provide testimony for committees.
-AIA Minnesota staff will draft testimony with you, and handle all logistics to help you succeed with testimony if you are asked to provide it.
+• AIA Minnesota members are occasionally asked to provide testimony to policymaking committees of the legislature.
+AIA Minnesota staff draft testimony with you, and handle all logistics to help you succeed with testimony if you are asked to provide it.

-- AIA Minnesota may also ask you to send emails or make calls to legislators on pressing issues during the session.
+• AIA Minnesota staff may ask you to send emails or make calls to legislators on pressing issues during the legislative session.

 Why you?
-To an elected representative or an agency leader, your voice as a constituent carries weight, and as a subject matter expert in the area of architectural practice, you offer a unique professional perspective.
+To an elected representative or agency leader, your voice as a constituent carries weight.
+And as a subject matter expert in the area of architectural practice, you offer a unique professional perspective.
 These low-pressure, brief meetings can make all the difference in helping decision-makers understand how to support climate action in the built environment and sustainable design practice.

 When you join COTE Advocacy, you’ll have opportunities to build your skills in legislative communications and share your expertise with decision makers throughout the year.
 You can put in as much or as little time as you have available.